ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/tool-panel-columns/index.md

 ## Styling Columns

-You can add a CSS class to the columns in the tool panel by specifying `toolPanelHeaderClass` in the column definition as follows:
+You can add a CSS class to the columns in the tool panel by specifying `toolPanelClass` in the column definition as follows:

 <snippet spaceBetweenProperties="true">
 |const gridOptions = {